MischaU8/yumyum/fillets/fillets-and-chamfers_rmRpD5ybchk.md

-yum yum Floyd here with a quick introduction to adding fillets and chamfers in plasticity start by selecting the edges you'd like to manipulate then left click and drag on the tool handle positive values will
+yum yum Floyd here with a quick introduction to adding fillets and chamfers in Plasticity start by selecting the edges you'd like to manipulate then left click and drag on the tool handle positive values will